Mudassir Iqbal

 * Stewardship/Leading refers to acting responsibly, with integrity, trustworthiness, respect and compliance.

 * Stakeholder engagement involves engaging stakeholders to contribute to project success.
+Stakeholders can, directly and indirectly, influence the project and not engaging them could lead to threats and Risk of failure.

 * Managing project complexity and risks involves identifying and addressing elements of complexity and risk.